Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 3. Problems and prospects for the development of the Shanghai Cooperation Organization.

-The relatively young age of the organization shows that the SCO is at the initial stage of its development, and it will still have a long way to go to effectively achieve its goals.
-All SCO member countries need to maintain stability and security both internally and along the perimeter of external borders, intensify the solution of socio-economic and other tasks, jointly counter emerging threats and challenges to their existence (both in the military-political and humanitarian, spiritual, economic spheres), which gives the organization an additional demand.
+The relatively short age of the organization shows that the SCO is at the initial stage of its development, and it will still have a long way to go to effectively achieve its goals.
+All SCO member countries need to maintain stability and security both internally and along the perimeter of external borders, intensify the solution of socio-economic and other problems, jointly counter emerging threats and challenges to their existence (both military-political and humanitarian, spiritual, economic spheres), which gives the organization additional relevance.

-At the same time, disproportions in economic development, location and condition of road and telecommunications infrastructure, different levels of stability of national currencies, incompleteness of political transformations in most member countries, the presence of customs and other barriers between them, remain serious obstacles for the SCO as a component of the emerging Asian security. growing problem of illegal migration.
-Finally, the energy factor can play both a positive, unifying role (remember the initiative to create an Energy Club within the SCO) and provoke an aggravation of relations between major exporters and importers of fuel and energy resources (Russia, Kazakhstan).
-We should not forget about such an important and potentially conflict-forming factor as the environmental one.
+At the same time, serious obstacles for the SCO as a component of the emerging Asian security remain disproportions in economic development, the location and condition of road and telecommunications infrastructure, different levels of stability of national currencies, incomplete political transformations in most member countries, the presence of customs and other barriers between them, the growing problem of illegal migration.
+Finally, the energy factor can play both a positive, unifying role (remember the initiative to create an Energy Club within the SCO) and provoke a worsening of relations between large exporters and importers of fuel and energy resources (Russia, Kazakhstan).
+We must not forget about such an important and potentially conflict-generating factor as the environmental one.

-But the most important obstacle for the SCO seems to be the contradictions in setting priorities in the work of the organization between its largest states - Russia and China.
-If for the PRC the vector of economic cooperation is of paramount importance, then for the Russian Federation, maintaining stability in the region and combating terrorism and extremism, illegal migration, arms trafficking, and drug trafficking remain priorities.
-And if the participating countries are faced with a choice between economy and security, then it is likely that not all of them, due to heterogeneity and differences in policy priorities, will choose the same aspect.
-This can certainly lead to deadlock.
-There is also no unanimous opinion regarding the admission of new members of the organization: someone is set to accept (for example, Russia), someone is categorically against it (Kazakhstan).
-As K. L. Syroezhkin correctly notes, “the SCO lacks stability both in relation to each other, and there is no unity in relation to the development of the organization and its priorities”, which can have completely unpredictable (including negative) consequences.
+But the most important obstacle for the SCO seems to be the contradictions in determining priorities in the organization's work between its largest states - Russia and China.
+If for the PRC the vector of economic cooperation is of paramount importance, then for the Russian Federation the priorities still remain maintaining stability in the region and the fight against terrorism and extremism, illegal migration, arms trafficking, and drug trafficking.
+And if the participating countries are faced with a choice between economics and security, then there is a high probability that not all of them, due to heterogeneity and differences in policy priorities, will choose the same aspect.
+This can certainly lead to a deadlock.
+There is also no consensus regarding the admission of new members of the organization: some are inclined to accept (for example, Russia), others are categorically against it (Kazakhstan).
+As K. L. Syroezhkin rightly notes, “the SCO lacks stability both in its relations with each other and there is no unity in relation to the development of the organization and its priorities,” which can have completely unpredictable (including negative) consequences.

-The SCO strives for the universality of its actions through the implementation of various tasks, but so far, apart from the sphere of combating terrorism, it has not created either legislative or institutional mechanisms for their implementation.
-But such a desire without proper preparation can lead either to a loss of efficiency of the entire organization, or to unjustified distortions in specific segments and cooperation programs.
+The SCO strives for the universality of its actions by performing various tasks, but so far, except in the area of combating terrorism, it has not created either legislative or institutional mechanisms for their implementation.
+But such a desire without proper preparation can lead either to a loss of efficiency of the entire organization or to unjustified imbalances in specific segments and cooperation programs.

 At the same time, military cooperation within the SCO has good prospects.
-So far, it is not developing very quickly, although there are some achievements: defense ministers meet, joint exercises are held regularly.
-However, according to experts, it is expedient to substantively consider the issue of creating the SCO Rapid Response Force, capable of taking full responsibility for security in the region, so that the presence of extra-regional military contingents to stabilize the situation in Central Asia becomes unnecessary.
-The SCO peacekeeping forces would also have great prospects.
-The fact is that the presence of both American troops (albeit under the brand name of the “anti-terrorist coalition”) and Russian troops (including under the auspices of the Collective Security Treaty Organization) is perceived by some circles in the states of Central Asia with fear as an attempt by major powers to establish or regain your influence.
+So far it is not developing very quickly, although there are some achievements: defense ministers meet, joint exercises are regularly held.
+However, according to experts, it is advisable to substantively consider the issue of creating an SCO rapid reaction force capable of taking full responsibility for security in the region, so that the presence of extra-regional military contingents to stabilize the situation in Central Asia becomes unnecessary.
+There would be great prospects for peacekeeping forces SCO.
+The fact is that the presence of both American troops (albeit under the guise of an “anti-terrorist coalition”) and Russian troops (including under the auspices of the Collective Security Treaty Organization) is perceived by some circles in the Central Asian states with fear as attempts by major powers to establish or regain your influence.
 Chinese troops in the region could also provoke a similar reaction.
-At the same time, the same Russian and Chinese troops as part of the peacekeeping forces of a new dynamic organization, in which there is no one dominant force, would be perceived in a completely different way.
+At the same time, the same Russian and Chinese troops, as part of the peacekeeping forces of a new dynamic organization in which there is no one dominant force, would be perceived completely differently.

-The second direction in which the SCO member states have their own and invariably unified approach is the fight against the production and sale of drugs.
-In these states, there is a strong opinion that the situation with the production of drugs in Afghanistan with the arrival of the troops of the anti-terrorist coalition has rather worsened, because the new authorities of Afghanistan are not able to radically change the state of affairs and the flow of drugs to neighboring countries is only increasing, posing a serious threat to their security.
-Currently, within the framework of the SCO, work has been completed on a draft agreement on cooperation in the fight against illicit trafficking in narcotic drugs and psychotropic substances.
+The second area in which the SCO member states have their own and invariably unified approach is the fight against the production and sale of drugs.
+In these states, there is a strong opinion that the situation with drug production in Afghanistan with the arrival of anti-terrorist coalition troops there has rather worsened, because the new Afghan authorities are not able to radically change the situation and the flow of drugs into neighboring countries is only increasing, posing a serious threat to their security.
+Currently, within the SCO, work has been completed on a draft agreement on cooperation in the fight against illicit trafficking in narcotic drugs and psychotropic substances.

-Another promising area of cooperation, which is becoming more and more distinct, is the economy.
-The general directions of interaction in this area are formulated in the long-term program of multilateral economic cooperation until 2020, adopted at the first meeting of the Council of Heads of Government on September 23, 2003.
+Another promising area of cooperation that is becoming increasingly clear is economics.
+General directions interactions in this area are formulated in the long-term program of multilateral economic cooperation until 2020, adopted at the first meeting of the Council of Heads of Government on September 23, 2003.
 A number of proposals were put forward at a meeting of experts in Beijing in November 2003.

-Within the framework of the organization, a business council has been created, which includes representatives of not only government agencies, but also business.
-With its help, under the auspices of the SCO, on the basis of a tender, it is planned to implement large projects that are significant for the national economy of all or several member countries (following the example of UN projects), which will have a great practical and demonstration effect, allowing ordinary citizens to feel real and quite tangible benefits from functioning of the organization.
+A business council has been created within the organization, which includes representatives not only of government agencies, but also of business.
+With its help, under the auspices of the SCO, on the basis of a tender, it is planned to implement large projects that are significant for National economy all or several member countries (following the example of UN projects), which will have a great practical and demonstration effect, allowing ordinary citizens to experience real and tangible benefits from the functioning of the organization.
 Large companies would also show interest in the SCO as a serious customer.
-In this direction, projects in the field of infrastructure (for example, transport corridors) and nature protection, especially water use, the most acute problem of Central Asia, can receive the greatest support.
-However, for the implementation of such projects of a small SCO budget of 3.8 million dollars.
+In this direction, projects in the field of infrastructure (for example, transport corridors) and nature conservation, especially water use - the most pressing problem in Central Asia - can receive the greatest support.
+However, to implement such projects, the SCO has a small budget of 3.8 million dollars.
 The US is clearly not enough.
-To increase it or attract other sources of financing, the creation of the SCO Investment Fund, which should finance joint projects, may be of particular importance.
+To increase it or attract other sources of financing, the creation of an SCO investment fund, which should finance joint projects, may be of particular importance.

-Of course, not without over-optimistic forecasts.
-For example, columnist E. Windisch believes that in the long term, the SCO can turn into a counterbalance to both NATO and OPEC for two reasons: 1) due to the obvious weakness of the UN, the OSCE and other crisis management institutions, which, after the end of the wars are at a loss, trying to define their role in a changed world and belatedly responding to new threats of terrorism, arms smuggling and environmental disasters; 2) due to a radical change in the paradigm of Russia's foreign policy, which returned to the region.
+Of course, we cannot do without over-optimistic forecasts.
+For example, observer E. Windisch believes that in the long term the SCO can turn into a counterweight to both NATO and OPEC for two reasons: 1) due to the obvious weakness of the UN, OSCE and other crisis management institutions, which, after the end of the “cold period”, wars" are at a loss, trying to determine their role in a changed world and belatedly responding to new threats of terrorism, arms smuggling and environmental disasters; 2) due to the radical change in the paradigm of Russian foreign policy, which has returned to the region.

-Such countries as India, Iran, Pakistan, and Mongolia show great interest in the activities of the SCO.
-The issue of expansion is “frozen” for the time being, but such a possibility cannot be ruled out in the future.
+Countries such as India, Iran, Pakistan, and Mongolia are showing great interest in the activities of the SCO.
+The issue of expansion is “frozen” for now, but such a possibility cannot be ruled out in the future.

-Expansion of the member states of the Shanghai Cooperation Organization.
+Expansion of member states of the Shanghai Cooperation Organization.

-Enlargement is one of the main problems facing the SCO.
-To date, this problem is of decisive importance, since the SCO, firstly, proclaimed itself an organization open to other states.
-Secondly, up to a certain stage of its development, the SCO can realize the potential of its expansion.
-In the future, if other states comply with its guidelines, the SCO will not long limit their desire to join the organization.
-It can be concluded that in the event of successful development of the SCO, many states in the future will express a desire to share the interests of this organization.
+Expansion is one of the main problems facing the SCO.
+Today, this problem is of decisive importance, since the SCO, firstly, has declared itself an organization open to other states.
+Secondly, until a certain stage of its development, the SCO can realize the potential of its expansion.
+In the future, if other states comply with its guidelines, the SCO will not restrict their desire to join the organization for long.
+We can conclude that if the SCO develops successfully, many states in the future will express a desire to share the interests of this organization.

-Thus, the expansion of the SCO is of decisive importance, and the admission of new states will not only change the number of member countries, but also change a number of aspects of the SCO's activities.
-It can be said that the expansion of the SCO will further strengthen and consolidate the organization and bring it to a new level.
+Thus, the expansion of the SCO is acquiring decisive significance, and the admission of new states will not only change the number of participating countries, but will also change a number of aspects of the SCO’s activities.
+We can say that the expansion of the SCO will further strengthen and consolidate the organization and bring it to new level.
 But this expansion may also lead it down a path of weakening and stagnation.
 Therefore, the expansion of the SCO is not a technical, but a political issue, and it is necessary to demonstrate all the possibilities of expansion.

-Further expansion of the SCO may somewhat strengthen the aspects of political geography, from this point of view it is important to expand the SCO in the direction of the peripheral states of Central Asia.
-Here are such states as Mongolia, Turkmenistan, Iran, Afghanistan, the states of the Caucasus, Pakistan, India, etc. Theoretically, these states are potential participants in the expanding SCO.
-However, for a number of internal and external reasons, the accession opportunities of these states are very heterogeneous.
+Further expansion of the SCO may also somewhat strengthen aspects of political geography; from this point of view, the expansion of the SCO towards the peripheral states of Central Asia is important.
+Here are located states such as Mongolia, Turkmenistan, Iran, Afghanistan, the Caucasus states, Pakistan, India, etc. Theoretically, these states are potential participants in the expanding SCO.
+However, for a number of internal and external reasons, the possibilities for accession of these states are very heterogeneous.

-Turkmenistan, a state located in Central Asia, is the only one in the region that has not joined the SCO.
-In all respects, this is the closest state to the SCO policy, which has the most tolerant character.
-However, Turkmenistan pursues a policy of neutrality and does not participate in regional organizations, which is contrary to the SCO guidelines.
+Turkmenistan, a state located in Central Asia, the only one in this region that has not joined the SCO.
+In all respects, this is the state closest to the SCO policy and has the most tolerant character.
+However, Turkmenistan pursues a policy of neutrality and does not participate in regional organizations, which contradicts the guidelines of the SCO.
 Besides.
 Turkmenistan does not express a desire to join the SCO.
 If in the future Turkmenistan changes its policy towards the SCO, it has every opportunity to join the organization.

-Mongolia- The SCO has no particular disagreements regarding this state.
+Mongolia– The SCO does not have any particular disagreements regarding this state.
 In 2004, Mongolia became the first observer country in the SCO.
-On the other hand, there are no factors of terrorism, separatism, extremism in Mongolia, and this country cannot have a significant impact on the anti-terrorist activities of the SCO.
-From a geopolitical point of view, Mongolia is considered a state of Northeast Asia and the priority of its policy is focused on international processes in this region.
+On the other hand, there are no factors of terrorism, separatism, or extremism in Mongolia, and this country cannot have a significant influence on the anti-terrorism activities of the SCO.
+From a geopolitical point of view, Mongolia is considered a state in Northeast Asia and the priority of its policy is focused on international processes in this region.

 In relation to the SCO, Mongolia has a unique geopolitical significance.
-In the northern and southern directions, it borders on Russia and China.
-In the western and eastern directions - with the countries of Northeast and Central Asia.
-Thus, it can adjoin all of the above directions.
-If Mongolia joins the SCO, this will help establish ties with the entire region and create favorable prerequisites for interaction between the SCO member countries in Northeast Asia.
-Thus, Mongolia has a vital strategic potential in relations with the SCO and is the most important factor in the further development of the SCO.
+In the northern and southern directions it borders with Russia and China.
+In the western and eastern directions - with the countries of North-East and Central Asia.
+Thus, it can be adjacent to all of the above directions.
+If Mongolia joins the SCO, this will help establish ties with the entire region and create favorable preconditions for interaction between the SCO member countries in Northeast Asia.
+Thus, Mongolia has vital strategic potential in relations with the SCO and is the most important factor in the further development of the SCO.

-India and Pakistan show interest in the SCO.
-These two states are important elements of the international and regional antiterrorist structure.
-Terrorist organizations operate on the territory of both states, in addition, due to the geographical proximity of South and Central Asia, terrorist organizations here have close relationships, sometimes forming a single whole.
-Therefore, India and Pakistan will easily find a common language with the SCO in the fight against terrorism.
+India and Pakistan are showing interest in the SCO.
+These two states are important elements of the international and regional anti-terrorist structure.
+On the territory of both states there are terrorist organizations In addition, due to the geographical proximity of South and Central Asia, terrorist organizations here have close relationships, sometimes forming a single whole.
+Therefore, India and Pakistan will easily find a common language with the SCO in matters of combating terrorism.

-From the point of view of economic cooperation, South Asia has access to the Indian Ocean, and China, Russia and the countries of Central Asia are interested in exporting their goods through the Indian Ocean.
-India and Russia have already created a South-North corridor linking Russia with the Indian Ocean, and the countries of Central Asia are considering India and Pakistan as one of the ways to access the sea.
+From the point of view of economic cooperation South Asia has access to the Indian Ocean, and China, Russia and Central Asian countries are interested in exporting their goods through the Indian Ocean.
+India and Russia have already created a South-North corridor connecting Russia with Indian Ocean, and the countries of Central Asia consider India and Pakistan as one of the ways to access the sea.
 Therefore, in the sphere of economic cooperation, India and Pakistan can quite easily integrate into the SCO.

 These two countries have a certain weight on the world stage, so their possible entry into the SCO will expand the scope of the organization in the areas of politics, economics, security, cross-border cooperation, demography, culture and others.